azabelmena/ccom4086/numericalrepresentationincomputers/floatingpointnumbers.md

 ## Rounding, Addition, and Multiplication of Floating Points.

-We define to operations of addition and multplication of floating point numbers as follows: Given two floating point numbers $$x$$ and $$y$$ and a **rounding** function $$\text{Round}$$, then:
+We define to operations of addition and multiplication of floating point numbers as follows: Given two floating point numbers $$x$$ and $$y$$ and a **rounding** function $$\text{Round}$$, then: